wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

    python -m pip install awscli
    ```

-1. You'll first need programatic access to our AWS account.
+1. You'll need programatic access to our AWS account.

-   1. Ask a team member to create you an AWS user.
+   1. Ask a team member to create you an AWS IAM user and login to it.

    1. Follow [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)
       to create an access key.